Local Lipschitz Bounds of Deep Neural Networks

 Assume that the (stochastic) gradient scheme in Algorithm \ref{alg:gradient-method} is applied to minimize the objective function $\Phi$.

 In the following examples we use Theorem \ref{rem:lipschitz of loss} to set the step sizes of gradient descent (GD) (Example \ref{cor:convergence of GD}) in the case of a finite training set $\mathcal{Z} = \lbrace \zeta_1, \dotsc, \zeta_N \rbrace$ (in particular using $M = N$) and of stochastic gradient descent (SGD) (Example \ref{cor:convergence of SGD}) with adaptive step-sizes (a state-of-the-art neural network training method first introduced in \cite{Duchi:2011:ASM:1953048.2021068}) in the case of a general training set $\mathcal{Z}$.
 In particular, the step sizes respectively hyper-parameters for the step sizes can be chosen depending on the computed estimates for $L_{\nabla \Phi}$, such that the GD respectively SGD method are guaranteed to converge (in expectation).
 At the same time, these examples give bounds on the convergence rates, which turn out to have an exponential dependence on the number of layers.
-Example~\ref{cor:convergence of SGD} shows that the result of \cite{Li_Orabona_2019} can be applied in our general NN setting, however, only if gradient clipping (or another regularization method) is used to bound the NN weights. \begin{examplex}[Stochastic gradient descent] Assume that $\mathcal{Z} = \lbrace \zeta_1, \dotsc, \zeta_N \rbrace$ with equal probabilities and that in each step of the gradient method the true gradient of $\Phi$ is computed, i.e. $\E[S^2] < \infty$.
-Furthermore, assume that there exists $0 < B_{\Omega} < \infty$ such that $\sup_{j \geq 0} \lVert \Theta^{(j)}\rVert < B_{\Omega}$.
+Example~\ref{cor:convergence of SGD} shows that the result of \cite{Li_Orabona_2019} can be applied in our general NN setting, however, only if gradient clipping (or another regularization method) is used to bound the NN weights. \begin{examplex}[Stochastic gradient descent] Assume that the random variable $S:= \lVert \operatorname{proj}_x(Z) \rVert$ lies in $L^2(\P)$, i.e. $\E[S^2] < \infty$.
+Furthermore, assume that there exists $0<B_{\Omega} < \infty$ such that $\sup_{j \geq 1} \lVert \Theta^{(j)}\rVert_{\infty} < B_{\Omega}$.
 For some $\varepsilon >0$, choose the adaptive step-sizes $h_j$ of the stochastic gradient method in Algorithm \ref{alg:gradient-method} as .

-is always satisfied as shown in Section~1.2.3 of \cite{nesterov2013introductory}.
-Furthermore, it follows that for every $n \in \N$ we have